 Building material grade hydroxypropyl methyl cellulose is generally used in mortar, putty and diatomaceous earth.
 The viscosity is generally required to be above 100,000 viscosity, which is high viscosity.
 Ceramic-grade hydroxypropyl methyl cellulose is generally used as an auxiliary material for firing ceramics, and is generally used below 50,000 viscosity, which is low viscosity.
 These two can be measured simply with a rotary viscometer, or if you are experienced, you can use a glass rod to stir and feel the viscosity to make a general distinction.

-Landcel is a professional manufacturer of HPMC, with many R&D personnel, we can develop and customize according to your needs.
+Landcel is a professional manufacturer of HPMC, with many R&D personnel.
+Production different HPMC grade.
+We can develop and customize according to your needs.
 We welcome your enquiries!